CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

     ```text
     Web Application Server
-    Computer Name:
+    MachineID:
     Fingerprint:

     Application Server 1
-    Computer Name:
+    MachineID:
     Fingerprint:

     Application Server 2
-    Computer Name:
+    MachineID:
     Fingerprint:

     Application Server 3
-    Computer Name:
+    MachineID:
     Fingerprint:
     ```

 1. Extract `Cortex Innovation 2022.6 - Licence Fingerprint Generator.zip`.
-1. From that folder, copy `Cortex - Licence Fingerprint Generator.exe` to the Web Application server.
+1. From that folder, copy `Cortex.Licensing.FingerprintGeneration.exe` to the Web Application server.
-1. Double-click `Cortex - Licence Fingerprint Generator.exe` to run it.
-A command line window will appear, containing a fingerprint, e.g:
+1. Double-click `Cortex.Licensing.FingerprintGeneration.exe` to run it.
+A command line window will appear, containing a machine identifier and fingerprint, e.g:

     ```text
+    MachineID: WEBAPP-SERVER
     Fingerprint: 111118BA104C928319E0CBAE30844CF8B7FD8BC414D1567844D1D0830089F1C9BF5C6
     ```

-1. Record the fingerprint and the computer name of the server in the `Web Application Server` section of the text file created in the initial step.
+1. Copy the output (machine identifier and fingerprint) to the `Web Application Server` section of the text file created in the initial step.
+Note that the machine identifier can be changed to any string, provided that it is different for each server.
 1. For each Application Server take the following steps:
-    1. Copy `Cortex - Licence Fingerprint Generator.exe` to the Application server.
+    1. Copy `Cortex.Licensing.FingerprintGeneration.exe` to the Application server.
-    1. Double-click `Cortex - Licence Fingerprint Generator.exe` to run it.
-A command line window will appear, containing a fingerprint, e.g:
+    1. Double-click `Cortex.Licensing.FingerprintGeneration.exe` to run it.
+A command line window will appear, containing a machine identifier and fingerprint, e.g:

         ```text
+        MachineID: HA-SERVER1
         Fingerprint: 111118BA104C928319E0CBAE30844CF8B7FD8BC414D1567844D1D0830089F1C9BF5C6
         ```

-    1. Record the fingerprint and the computer name of the server in one of the `Application Server` sections of the text file created in the initial step.
+    1. Copy the output (machine identifier and fingerprint) to one of the `Application Server` sections of the text file created in the initial step.
+Note that the machine identifier can be changed to any string, provided that it is different for each server.
-1. Request a licence by raising a case in the [Cortex Service Portal](https://support.cortex.co.uk/), including the contents of the text file containing all of the fingerprint information in the body of the case.
+1. Request a licence by raising a case in the [Cortex Service Portal](https://support.cortex.co.uk/), including the contents of the text file containing all of the fingerprint and machine information in the body of the case.
-1. When the licence has arrived, copy the file `Licence.lic` to `%ProgramData%\Cortex\Licences` on the Web Application Server, creating the `Cortex` and `Licences` folders if they don't exist.
+1. When the licence has arrived, copy the file `Cortex.lic` to `%ProgramData%\Cortex\Licences` on the Web Application Server, creating the `Cortex` and `Licences` folders if they don't exist.

 ## Additional Load Balancer Server Requirements